loafey/master-thesis/Thesis/TODO/Major.md

   - [ ] Fig. 14: strange page break (only caption on p17)

 ## References
-- [ ] "Bernardy, J.-P., Juan, V. L., & Svenningsson, J. (2016).
-Composable
-  efficient array computations using linear types.
-Unpublished Draft.": where can the reader find it?

 - [ ] "Girard, J.-Y. (1972).
 Interprétation fonctionnelle et élimination
   des coupures de l'arithmétique d'ordre supérieur.": Unclear what it is (A PhD thesis) and how to get it (university, link, etc.)